ChristianKoplenig/SMIT/README.md

 The documentation for this project is done via docstrings.
 As format the [Google Style Guide](https://google.github.io/styleguide/pyguide.html) is used.
 I think it is good practice to invest time in writing detailed docstrings and as a free benefit the documentation is done on the fly.

 At the moment I use the pdoc3 library to generate HTML output from the docstrings.
-In future I want to switch to sphinx in combination with the readthedocs theme.
+In future, I want to switch to sphinx in combination with the readthedocs theme.
 Ideally this leads to a more compact documentation and a simpler README file.

 ### Testing